amedlock/minotaur/README.md

 # minotaur
-Treasure of Tarmin remake in Godot 3 (Godot 2 versions in godot2_master and godot2_retro)
+Treasure of Tarmin remake in Godot 4

 Loved this game as a kid, so I decided to remake in Godot for learning/fun.